Have you ever wondered how Animal Communication works?

 Check out this video for my analogy on how animal communication works –

 As I said, some animal communicators do hear conversational like words when they connect.
 Others might get pictures, or visuals, for instance of an experience or accident that the animal had.
 Some get colours, feelings, or emotions – or even pain or discomfort in the same place that the animal is experiencing it.

-Communicators will do a combination of listening to / collecting whatever information is being freely shared with them, and asking questions to find out more or delve into other areas.
+Communicators listen to / collect whatever information is being freely shared with them.
+They also ask questions to find out more or delve into other areas.

 Whatever way that animal communicators receive their information, with practice (and feedback from owners), they learn how to interpret it and relay it on.

 For the majority of animal communicators, that’s it, ie they ask your horse or pet questions, and pass on the answers.

 For me however it goes deeper.
 My sessions have expanded to include a variety of energetic balancing and healing.

 I’ve found that by including those aspects I’m able to help the animal and human much more.
 I don’t just give them some answers and leaving them to figure out how to implement their next steps.
 I’ve actually found that most of the time helping the animal energetically actually tends to solve many of the issues the owner was originally concerned about.

 Have a look at this presentation I did recently on the importance of energetic balance for your animals –

 So, can you trust what comes up in an Animal Communication session?